AGENTS

 }

-description and image come from your Tab profile (Settings → Profile), bumping them just means re-saving the form.
-Indexers re-fetch on their own schedule; if you want to force a re-read, click Refreshnext to the registered chain and Tab will sign a setAgentURI tx as the canonical invalidation signal.
+description, image, and the service tags come from your Tab profile (Settings → Profile).
+Indexers re-fetch on their own schedule.
+To force a re-read, click Refresh next to a registered chain.
+Tab signs a setAgentURI tx as the canonical invalidation signal.

 Every published Tab agent shows up at the public discovery endpoint.
-No auth, cursor-paginated, newest first — point a crawler at it and follow nextCursor until it comes back null.
+No auth, cursor-paginated, newest first.
+Point a crawler at it and follow nextCursor until it returns null.

 GET https://thetab.bar/api/agent-registry/public?limit=50